 Central Asia

-Meanwhile, a French official accompanying the delegation, commenting that “Mongolia has many resources that are not yet fully identified or exploited,” mentioned a “major project to exploit uranium mines” by the French nuclear company Orano, which has not yet been approved by Mongolia.
-Colonna is expected to meet with Mongolian President Ukhnaa Khurelsukh and his host country counterpart on June 30.
+Meanwhile, commenting that “Mongolia has many resources that are not yet fully identified or exploited,” a French official accompanying the delegation mentioned a “major project to exploit uranium mines” by the French nuclear company Orano, which has not yet been approved by Mongolia.
+Ms. Colonna is expected to meet with Mongolian President Ukhnaa Khurelsukh and his host country counterpart on June 30.
 (AFP)

 Europe

-“A night of intolerable violence, with symbols of the republic, town halls, schools and police stations burned or attacked.
-Shame on those who did not call for calm,” the official said.
+“A night of intolerable violence, with symbols of the republic, town halls, schools and police stations being burned or attacked, is a shame for those who did not call for calm,” the official said.
 On the same day, French President Emmanuel Macron also convened a meeting with several ministers to discuss the current security situation in the country.
 (AFP)

-Regarding Russia and China, the strategy document also asserts: “Russia’s deliberate attempts to undermine the Czech Republic’s political, economic and social stability… pose a fundamental threat to our security… China raises doubts in the international order, which has a negative impact on Euro-Atlantic security….”
+Regarding Russia and China, the strategy document also asserts: “Russia’s deliberate attempt to undermine the Czech Republic’s political, economic and social stability… poses a fundamental threat to our security… China raises doubts in the international order, which has a negative impact on Euro-Atlantic security….”

 The Czech Republic has been reviewing its relations with Russia and China since Prime Minister Petr Fiala's government took office in early 2021.
 The previous government and former President Milos Zeman were seen as pursuing closer ties with both Moscow and Beijing.
-The Czech Republic did not name Russia or China in its 2015 security strategy.
-(Reuters/VNA)
+In its 2015 security strategy, the Czech Republic did not name Russia or China.
+(Reuters/TTXVN)

-Earlier in the day, Polish Deputy Foreign Minister Pawel Jablonski said his country hoped the EU would fund Warsaw's efforts to strengthen its eastern border in the face of Wagner forces in Belarus.
+Earlier in the day, Polish Deputy Foreign Minister Pawel Jablonski said the country hoped the EU would fund Warsaw's efforts to strengthen its eastern border against the presence of Wagner forces in Belarus.
 (Reuters)

-* The Hungarian House of Representatives Committee postpones vote on Sweden's accession to NATO : On June 29, MP Agnes Vadai of the opposition Democratic Union (DK) party said that the Committee has rejected a proposal to schedule a vote on ratifying Sweden's membership of the North Atlantic Treaty Organization (NATO) next week.
+* Hungarian House of Representatives Committee postpones vote on Sweden's NATO membership : On June 29, MP Agnes Vadai of the opposition Democratic Union (DK) party said the Committee has rejected a proposal to schedule a vote on ratifying Sweden's membership of the North Atlantic Treaty Organization (NATO) next week.

-He said that in a previous closed-door meeting, the ruling Fidesz and Christian Democrats lawmakers in the Commission also did not support the proposal.
+He said that in a previous closed-door meeting, the Commission's ruling Fidesz and Christian Democrats lawmakers also did not support the proposal.
 (Reuters)

 Middle East-Africa